 A victim should respond to verbal abuse by either leaving the relationship or making clear to the abuser what kind of behavior is unacceptable.

-- If a victim decides to stay with the abuser, she can protect herself and urge her partner to change.
+- If a victim chooses to stay with the abuser, she can try to protect herself and encourage her partner to change.
+She should consider seeing a counselor and ask the abuser to go with her.
+Then, she should make it clear to her partner what behavior is not okay.

-- Just before the victim leaves her partner, she should change all her passwords.
-Set up new bank accounts under her name and ask for help from friends in finding a job and a new place to live.
+- Before leaving, she should change all her passwords, set up new bank accounts in her own name, and ask friends for help finding a job and a new place to stay.

 Victims of verbal abuse should try to find specially trained therapists.